 This was an unannounced focussed inspection on the use of restrictive practices.
-Residents were supported to live a good quality of life in this centre.
 Restrictive practices in use had been identified, risk assessed and only used to promote the wellbeing, independence and safety of individual residents.
-There was a personcentred culture of care in the service and the use of restrictive practices had significantly reduced over the past number of years.
+There was a person-centred culture of care in the service and the use of restrictive practices had reduced over the past number of years.

-Pattersons Nursing Home is a single storey building situated near the village of Roscrea in Co.
-Tipperary.
-The centre is registered for 24 beds.
+Brookhaven Nursing Home is a two storey building situated near the village of Ballyragget in Co.
+Kilkenny.
+The centre is registered for 71 beds.
+There were 60 residents living in the centre on the day of inspection.
 The centre provides long-term, convalescence, palliative and respite care.
-On the day of inspection there were 21 residents living in the centre.
-The environment was homely, clean and decorated nicely.
+On the day of inspection the inspectors did not visit the Kilminan wing as this part of the centre was experiencing an outbreak of an infection.

-The inspector observed residents in various areas throughout the centre, for example some residents were having their breakfast in their bedrooms in the morning, and some residents were walking in corridors.
+The inspectors observed residents in various areas throughout the centre, for example, some residents were having their breakfast in their bedrooms in the morning, and some residents were walking in corridors.
 The atmosphere was relaxed and calm.
-The inspector observed that a small number of residents were in their rooms on the day of inspection.
+The inspectors observed that a small number of residents were in their rooms on the day of inspection.
 Some residents had their bedroom doors closed and privacy screens were in use in the shared rooms.
 Staff were observed discreetly assisting residents and knocking on doors before entering bedrooms.

-Residents' bedrooms were clean, tidy and had personal storage space.
-Bedrooms were personal to the resident's containing family photographs, and personal belongings.
-The centre was suitably and comfortably decorated with many homely features.
-On the day of inspection refurbishment works were underway in the centre to upgrade the bedrooms.
+Residents' bedrooms were clean, tidy and had ample personal storage space.
+Bedrooms were personal to the residents containing family photographs, and personal belongings.
+The centre was homely, clean and comfortably decorated with many homely features.

 The design and layout of the centre did not restrict the residents' movement.
-The inspector observed residents in the centres communal areas.
+The inspectors observed residents in the centre's communal areas.
 There was a choice of communal spaces.
-For example; a dining room, a large lounge area and a visitors room.
+For example; two large dining rooms, sitting rooms, an oratory, visitor's rooms, and an aromatherapy room.
+Residents also had access to a large reception area and hair salon.